mybb/docs.mybb.com/1.8/faq/errors.md

   and see if the errors continue to occur.

-  If the errors are related to downloaded extensions, we recommend checking for new versions or contacting thir authors.
+  If the errors are related to downloaded extensions, we recommend checking for new versions or contacting their authors.
 You can also ask for help in [MyBB Support]({{ site.mainsite_url }}/support/) channels.

   ##### Correcting Validation Issues
   Invalid HTML can be added to post content through: